qiBerry/CrossfadeApp/README.md

 # CrossfadeApp
-Сompleted for the course "Computing Machines" of the University of MISiS ин Tkachenko Nikita
+Сompleted for the course "Computing Machines" of the University of MISiS by Tkachenko Nikita